 This document describes the installation of the Virtual LoadMaster (VLM) within a Microsoft Hyper-V environment.
-The VLM has been tested with Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows 8, Hyper-V 2016, and Hyper-V 2019.
+The VLM has been tested with Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, Windows 8, and Hyper-V 2016.

 The Microsoft Hyper-V virtual machine guest environment for the VLM, at minimum, must include:

 - At least one Network Interface Card (NIC)

 Multiple NICs can be used, but these are supported only by the larger Microsoft Azure VM sizes and must be added when the VM is created.
 For further details, refer to the Microsoft Azure documentation.

 There may be maximum configuration limits imposed by Hyper-V such as maximum RAM per VM, Virtual NICs per VM and so on.
 For further details regarding the configuration limits imposed by Microsoft Hyper-V, please refer to the relevant Microsoft Hyper-V documentation.

 The following instructions describe how to install a Virtual LoadMaster on a Hyper-V environment using the Hyper-V Manager.

 In case you move a VLM system to a different Virtual Machine, ensure that the MAC addresses of the Virtual Machine’s NICs stay the same.

 Static MAC addresses must be configured for all NICs within Virtual Machines.